 In the 1960s, medical scientists discovered that combining the right amount of sodium electrolytes (about three times as much as you’d find in a sports drink) and just a little glucose (sugar; about one-half as much as you’d find in a sports drink) a mechanism called the sodium-glucose cotransport system was activated, opening the intestinal wall and effectively “pulling” needed fluids and electrolytes into the bloodstream.
 This solution, called an ORS, was used to treat and prevent dehydration and saved millions of lives globally.

+DripDrop is an excellent solution for those times when you’re not drinking enough water and need an effective rehydration solution.
 It replaces essential electrolytes and minerals, has low osmolarity to enable rapid absorption and retention, and tastes great without using too much sugar.
-All you need to do is to quickly add a packet of DripDrop ORS into a glass of water or your water bottle.
+All you need to do is to quickly add a packet of DripDrop into a glass of water or your water bottle.